-Clinical Class Ranks are based on individual student scores for first attempts on each of the six core clerkships.
+Clinical Class Ranks are based on individual student scores for first attempts on each of the six (6) core clerkships.
 If any component of the clerkship is repeated, the first attempt is used for ranking purposes.
 The core clerkships include the following:

 - · Family Medicine

 - · Internal Medicine

-- Obstetrics and Gynecology
+- · Obstetrics and Gynecology

 - Pediatrics

 - Psychiatry

 - Surgery

-Clinical Class Ranks are listed on the MSPE.
+Clinical Class Ranks are listed on the MSPE for the top quartile.
 It is not displayed on the Official Transcript.
-Student may choose to exclude Clinical Class Ranks from the MSPE.

-Good Academic Standing
+Good Standing